StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 #### App permissions
 - Review each permission and disable accordingly (choose which apps can have access to location, camera, microphone, notifications etc. If any app doesn't need something, turn it off.)
-- App diagnostics > Toggle off both
+- App diagnostics > App diagnostic access: Off